github/docs/content/apps/creating-github-apps/writing-code-for-a-github-app/building-ci-checks-with-a-github-app.md

 If you see an error, make sure you've created the `.env` file in the directory that contains `server.rb`.

 Once the server is running, test it by going to `http://localhost:3000` in your browser.
 If you see an error page that says "Sinatra doesn't know this ditty," the app is working as expected.
 Even though it's an error page, it's a Sinatra error page, which means your app is connected to the server as expected.
 You're seeing this message because you haven't given the app anything else to show.

 ## Test that the server is listening to your app

 You can test that the server is listening to your app by triggering an event for it to receive.
-A simple event you can test is installing the app on your {% data variables.product.prodname_dotcom %} account, which should send the [`installation`](/webhooks-and-events/webhooks/webhook-events-and-payloads#installation) event.
-If the app receives it, you should see some output in the terminal tab where you started `server.rb`.
+You'll do that by installing the app on your {% data variables.product.prodname_dotcom %} account, which will send the [`installation` event](/webhooks-and-events/webhooks/webhook-events-and-payloads#installation) to your app.
+If the app receives it, you should see output in the terminal tab where you're running `server.rb`.

 1. Install the {% data variables.product.prodname_github_app %} on your account.
 For more information, see "[AUTOTITLE](/apps/using-github-apps/installing-your-own-github-app#installing-your-own-github-app)."
 You can choose to install it on all of your repositories, or just one.
 For example, you could install it on the repository you created for this tutorial.
-2. After you click **Install**, look at the output in the terminal tab where you started `server.rb`.
+2. After you click **Install**, look at the output in the terminal tab where you're running `server.rb`.
 You should see something like this:

    ```shell
    > D, [2023-06-08T15:45:43.773077 #30488] DEBUG -- : ---- received event installation